gerlichlab/spoc/docs/data_structures.md

 ## Contacts
 While the fragment representation retains flexibility, it is often not practical to have contacts of multiple orders and types in different rows of the same file.
-To this end, we employ the contact representation, where each row contains one contact of a defined order, e.g. a duplet, or a triplet.
+To this end, we employ the contact representation, where each row contains one contact of a defined order, e.g. a duplet or a triplet.
 The `Contact` class is a wrapper around the data structure that holds this representation.
 The `Contacts` class is a generic interface that can represent different orders.
 The class that creates contacts from fragments is called `FragmentExpander`, which can be used to generate contacts of arbitrary order.